liun17/mock-ros2-web-server/README.md

 - the patient call button will trigger this whole call proccess via ros2 dds and websocket
 - Eventually `WEBRTC` will be used for video call

-* Tried with docker, but the problem is the network IP between external devices while using ROS2. ` --network=host` solves this.
+* To solve IP network problem between external devices while using ROS2 in a container, use arg ` --network=host`.
-* So it's recommendable to use `Ubuntu 18` with RCLNODEJS installed, and run the server without a virtual container.
+* Without container, it's recommendable to use `Ubuntu 18` with RCLNODEJS installed, and run the node server.